 History is both a science and an art, combining the careful analysis of evidence with compelling storytelling.

-9/11 Terrorist Attacks

-Nazi Germany

-Black Civil Rights
+Topics could include 9/11 Terrorist Attacks, Nazi Germany, Springbok Tour Protest 1981, Nuclear Free NZ.

 "We are not makers of History - we are made by History" - Martin Luther King, Junior.